 Dear Pioneer Community Energy Customers:

 Being a community-owned, not-for-profit utility means putting our customers and community at the heart of everything we do.
 Providing our customers with electricity that supports grid reliability while maintaining stable and competitive rates is our top priority at Pioneer Community Energy.

 In 2021, we took steps to ensure the long-term success of Pioneer Community Energy.
 First, our Board adopted a Three-Year Strategic Plan with a clear roadmap to success.
 The Board then approved a series of financial policies to ensure our sustainability.
 Finally, in response to customer requests, we launched the Community Programs Advisory Committee composed of residents of our service territory, to recommend future programs.

 Pioneer welcomed 2022 as the start of providing electric services for most of unincorporated El Dorado County and the City of Placerville.
 These residents and businesses can now access the same great benefits found in Placer County.
 Pioneer will continue to work with our customers on projects to benefit the community, ranging from biomass projects that benefit the environment and reduce fire hazards to customer advocacy at the California Public Utilities Commission and state level.

 Change occurs in every business.
 In the utility world, we are seeing significant change related to electric vehicles, solar and battery storage systems and statewide requirements for more large-scale renewables.
 Through all this change, Pioneer’s purpose will not shift.
 We exist to enhance the quality of life for our customers and the community.
 We are embracing our future with confidence, united in serving the evolving energy needs of our customers and our member communities in an exceptional, environmentally responsible and competitively priced manner.

-Pioneer Community Energy is a locally owned provider of electricity — powering the communities we serve with competitive rates, reliable service and a choice in energy options.
+Pioneer Community Energy is a locally owned provider of electricity — powering the communities we serve with competitive rates, exceptional service and a choice in energy options.

 A community partner in reliable energy solutions and positive local impact, powering today and empowering tomorrow.